 Most of us just want to be normal and fit in with everyone else.

 I understand where these readers are coming from.
-When I was a teen to my early 20s, I felt the same way too.
+When I was a teen in my early 20s, I had low self-esteem and I felt the same way too.
 But once I have understood the MBTI and cognitive functions, and know what it is like to be an INFJ, I fully embrace my personality.

 So I wanted to write this post to encourage other INFJs to accept their personality and help them recognize their INFJ talents and gifts.

 INFJ Self-Esteem Issues and How to Love Yourself More

 1. Do the best with what you are given.